TritonDataCenter/sdc-designation/docs/index.md

 Under many circumstances it is desirable to have a new VM placed near or far from existing VMs.
-For example, VMs containing two replicating databases probably should be kept far from each other, in case a server or rack loses power.
-Or consider a webhead and a cache -- keeping a webapp in the same rack as memcache provides better performance.
+For example, VMs containing two replicating databases probably should be kept far from each other, in case a server loses power.
+Or consider a webhead and a cache -- keeping a webapp in the same rack as memcache can provide better performance.

 Specifying locality hints is optional.
-By default DAPI tries to keep a customer's VMs on separate racks or servers for high-availability reasons.
+By default sdc-designation tries to keep a customer's VMs on separate servers for high-availability reasons.
 However, an allocation request can specify one or more VMs for DAPI to try to allocate near or far from.

 This hint will try to allocate a server near one VM, and far from the other three.
 Note that allocating a new VM far from other VMs take precedence over